LassoSoft/LassoGuide/source/_includes/resources.rst

 `LassoGuide PDF <http://lassoguide.com/LassoGuide9.2.pdf>`_
    The current version of LassoGuide in PDF format.

+.. only:: html

-`LassoGuide Dash docset <dash-feed://http%3A%2F%2Flassoguide.com%2FLassoGuide.xml>`_ The current version of LassoGuide as a Dash docset.
+   `LassoGuide Dash docset <dash-feed://http%3A%2F%2Flassoguide.com%2FLassoGuide.xml>`_
+      The current version of LassoGuide as a Dash docset.

 `LassoGuide source <https://github.com/LassoSoft/LassoGuide>`_
    The Git repository containing the full LassoGuide source.